insys-icom/M3_Container/doc/Install_VirtualBox.md

 ---
 The SDK (Software Development Kit) is a VirtualBox image.
 The SDK should be an independent reference building machine.
 It should not interfere with users host system.

 The VM consists of a minimal Gentoo Linux installation without graphical user interface support.
-Installed is crossdev with the armv7-hf cross compiler tool chain.
+Installed is crossdev with the armv7-hf cross compiler toolchain.

 The SDK is supposed to have access to the internet in order to be able to clone this repository and to get the open-source-packages needed to fill the containers.
 Therefore one Ethernet interface must be bridged to the SDK.